njingusc/element-android-examples/element-fm-sdk-example/README.md

 The Element FM (Face Matching) SDK provides an API library to authenticate users by taking selfie images on Android devices.
 The images will be processed on a server in order to obtain the matching results.
 This document contains information to integrate the Element FM SDK into an Android application by using Android Studio.

 ## Version Support
+### Android SDK & Android Studio
 - The Element FM SDK requires Android 5.0+ / API 21+ (Lollipop and up)
+- Android Target SDK Version 28, Build Tool Version 28.0.3, and AndroidX
 - Android Studio 3.2.0 with Gradle Wrapper 4.6

-- Android Target SDK Version 28, Build Tool Version 28.0.3, and AndroidX
-- Android Material: 1.0.0
+### Dependencies
 - AndroidX Work Manager: 2.0.1
+- AndroidX Kotlin extensions: 1.0.1
 - Google Play Service Location: 17.0.0
+- Google Material Design: 1.0.0
 - Google Guava for Android: 27.0.1-android
-- AWS Mobile SDK: 2.8.5
+- Amazon AWS Mobile SDK: 2.8.5

 Check the `dependencies` block in the [build.gradle](https://github.com/Element1/element-android-examples/blob/master/element-fm-sdk-example/apps/build.gradle) in the example project for more details.